anikaehansen/LabAutomation/README.md

 I was the sole developer of this script for around 2 years, and remained the lead script developer.

 Originally, the C# codebase was created and updated by a contract manufacturing company.
-As Selux grew, we wanted more control over this code.
-In my third year at Selux, I joined the new internal software development team, and began working in C#.
+As the company grew, we wanted more control over this code.
+In my third year in this role, I joined the new internal software development team, and began working in C#.
 Having access to this codebase really opened up so many development possibilities.
 I had a list of things that the developers had said were too time-consuming, difficult, or impossible that I was now able to implement.
 We sped up the instrument by over 20%, added new Hamilton pipettor functions, and added better structure and options to the scripting language.